 A pension scheme is simply a way of saving money now and investing it in order to use as income when you stop working.
-You can access the money in most pensions from the age of 55.
+You can access the money in your pension from age 55.
 It also has lots of tax advantages compared to other ways of saving for your retirement.
 Find out more about pension tax relief.

 There are many different types of pension scheme.
 Your employer may offer a pension scheme which they pay into, or you may choose to set one up yourself.
 There’s also the state pension which is provided by the government.

 When you decide to retire, you have a number of options for taking your pension income.
 With many pensions you can take a tax-free lump sum, and others offer a regular income.

 The Nutmeg pension is a type of personal pension.
 You can pay into a personal pension as much as you want.
 Generally, you can get tax relief on up to £40,000 per year or the value of your annual salary, whichever figure is lower.
 If you’re a basic rate taxpayer, the government adds 25% of any amounts you put in.
 If you pay a higher rate of tax, then you can claim even more via your tax return form.
 Find out more about pension tax relief.

 You can start a Nutmeg personal pension with as little as £5,000 and make further contributions in regular instalments or ad hoc lump sums.